felgueres/autograde/README.md

 ### Decoupled sampling from scoring

 autograde is focused on using models to score outputs.
-The model used for sampling and evaluating can be different so you can use a bigger model at sampling and smaller for evals.
+The model used for sampling can be different than the one used to evaluate.

 ## Quickstart